'Diddillibah' an accurate book of local history.

-“Diddillibah – 'Bah' means place of and 'Diddillibah' means the place of the coarse grass."
-Local historical book, Diddillibah, is a detailed resource and fascinating read of local history and families that have lived in the area for generations.
-According to the book, "Diddillibah is a small locality of hills, valleys and nice houses in a peaceful, rural setting with Nambour and Woombye less than 10 kms to its west, Bli Bli to its northeast and Maroochydore to its east".
-In person, the whole area has a natural beauty that frames all the houses and buildings with a soothing green and a rustic, country charm.
-It is amazing to think this idyllic place is just minutes away from the hustle of Maroochydore or the Bruce Hwy.
-The book came about as a rich source of local history but also so there would be an immaculately fact-checked record.
-The correct details were important, things like a Methodist had been recorded as a Church of England and incorrect facts about other things were what local historian and author Eunice Paulett, a retired teacher passionate about local history, says inspired her to research and preserve as much factual information and correct details as possible.
+“Diddillibah – 'Bah' meaning place of and 'Diddillibah' meaning the place of the coarse grass."
+A locally written historical book called Diddillibah is a detailed resource and a fascinating read of local history and families.
+According to the book, Diddillibah is a small locality of hills, valleys and nice houses in a peaceful, rural setting with Nambour and Woombye less than 10 km to its west, Bli Bli to its northeast and Maroochydore to its east. [excerpt] In person, the Diddillibah area has a natural, leafy beauty that frames the houses and buildings with a soothing green and its very own rustic, country charm.
+This quiet and idyllic place is just minutes away from the hustle of Maroochydore or the Bruce Highway.
+The book came about as a rich source of local history but also an immaculately fact-checked record.
+The correct details were important to its author who had found errors in work published by others.
+Things like a Methodist Church had been recorded as a Church of England.
+Eunice Paulett, a retired teacher passionate about local history, says these kinds of errors inspired her to research and preserve as much factual information as possible.

 Subscribe to get sent a digest of new articles by Rebecca A Mugridge